 In 2017, the method of estimating Quebec's provincial government health expenditures was revised in the wake of reform brought about by the adoption of Bill 10i in 2015-2016, which amended the organization and governance of the health and social services network.

+i.
+An Act to modify the organization and governance of the health and social services network, in particular by abolishing the regional agencies.

 The main differences between the methods relate to the inclusion of expenditures previously excluded because of their "social" nature, the revision of the categorization of certain costs and the inclusion of special government health funds, whose expenses should have been included before.
 These significant changes imply a break in the series between 2014-2015 and 2015-2016.
 In particular, the following are observed: